-Housed on a beautiful campus in Charlottesville, VA, the University of Virginia boasts a 27% acceptance rate and brings great students from across the country together based on their shared desire to get a great education.
+Housed on a beautiful campus in Charlottesville, VA, the University of Virginia boasts a 27% acceptance rate and brings great students from across the country together based on their shared desire for an excellent education.

-UVA requires that you submit supplemental essays on topics of their choice in order to get to know you better.
-These essays are often one of the ways that admissions committees make final admissions choices.
+UVA requires you to submit school-specific supplemental essays so they can get to know the parts of you that don’t show through a typical college application.
+These essays are often one of the ways that admissions committees make their final decisions.

 What are the UVA Supplemental Essay Requirements?